skwp/dotfiles/README.md

  Navigation

- * ,f - instantly Find definition of class (must have exuberant ctags installed)
  * ,z - jump back and forth between last two buffers
- * ,, or z,, - use EasyMotion - type that and then type one of the highlighted letters.
+ * Ctrl-\ - Show current file in nerd tree
  * Ctrl-j and Ctrl-k to move up and down roughly by functions
- * Ctrl-\ - Show current file in nerd tree
  * Ctrl-O - Old cursor position - this is a standard mapping but very useful, so included here
  * Ctrl-I - opposite of Ctrl-O (again, this is standard)
+ * \mm - set the next available mark (set a mark with mX where X is a letter, navigate to mark using 'X).
+Uppercase marks to mark files, lowercase marks to use within a file.

  LustyJuggler